-Clare: Okay, so I’ll watch.
+Clare: Okay, I’ll watch.
 I’ll get Breaking Bad and I’ll watch it.

-Hannah: Yeah.
-Okay.
-So yeah, that’s my input right now.
+Hannah: That’s my input right now.
 I’ve been learning about meth dealers.

 Clare: Great.
 I’ve raised you well, evidently.

 Hannah: Yep.
-Alright, so now what about you?
+Alright, now what about you?
 What’s your input?

-Clare: I recently finished watching the last, most recent I should say, season of Bosch, which is the series based on the novels of Michael Connelly about his detective—L.A. detective character, Harry Bosch.
+Clare: I recently finished watching the last, most recent I should say, season of Bosch, which is the series based on the novels of Michael Connelly about his L.A. detective character, Harry Bosch.

 Those are hard-boiled detective stories, very gritty, very realistic.
 We’ll talk about that, too, about the different kinds of detective mysteries.
-Yeah, write that down.
 There’s cozy mysteries versus the hard-boiled detective and they’re very different.
 Bosch is definitely hard-boiled.

 Hannah: I love hard-boiled detectives.

 Clare: And the guy who plays Harry Bosch is also in an X-Files episode.
-Yeah, the person who plays the person suing him is also in several episodes of The X-Files.
+The person who plays the person suing him is also in several episodes of The X-Files.
 His lawyer was in an episode of The X-Files.

 Hannah: Big Mike.

-Clare: Yeah.
-So, this is interesting, all this confluence about X-Files.
+Clare: This is interesting, all this confluence about X-Files.
 Why don’t we just talk about X-Files?

-Hannah: Yeah, instead of…I mean, well, we did say we were gonna talk about Tolkien, so we should probably do that.
+Hannah: Well, we did say we were going to talk about Tolkien, so we should probably do that.

-Clare: So that’s…that’s my input as far as what I have been watching.
+Clare: That’s my input as far as what I have been watching.
 What have I been reading lately?
 I can’t remember what I was reading.
 Hmm.
 Usually I have a stack of books, but I can’t think of it now.
 That can be our input for now.

 Clare: My output is I’m working on my second novel, another veterinary medical thriller.
 For those of you who don’t know–obviously, how could you?–I’m a veterinarian, which means an animal doctor.